lieuzhenghong/lieuzhenghong.github.io-source/_includes/projects.md

 #### Academic goals ####

-1. Get a First in both collections at the start of HT 2018
+1. Get a First in both collections at the start of HT 2018 (40 hours)
   - Spend at least 40 hours revising for collections (10 hours * 4 weeks)
+  - Produce Economics and Logic notes; do at least 4 past-year papers on them

-2. Prepare for my modules in General Philosophy, Moral Philosophy and Practice of Politics
+2. Prepare for my modules in General Philosophy, Moral Philosophy and Practice of Politics (40 hours)
-   - Do all the assigned reading (Mill, Lipjhart, Russell) and write notes for them
+   - Do all the assigned reading (Mill, Lipjhart, Russell) and write notes on them
    - Complete the assigned Philosophy and Politics essays for Week 1

-3. Continue my work in securing my CS fundamentals
+3. Continue my work in securing my CS fundamentals (40 hours)
   - Spend half an hour on Leetcode every day (road to 100 problems)
   - Finish N2T II!!!
   - Spend at least 30 hours per week on computer science self-study